-Consumer spending is closely followed because it accounts for about 70 percent of economic activity.
-The strong November showing suggests solid economic growth this quarter.
+Consumer spending is important because it drives nearly 70 percent of economic activity.